 The count specified for locks and lock objects should be at least 5 times the number of lock table partitions.
-You can examine the current number of lock table partitions configured for your environment using the DB\ENV->get\lk\partitions() (page 354) method.
+You can examine the current number of lock table partitions configured for your environment using the DbEnv::get_lk_partitions() (page 378) method.

-The DB\ENV->set\memory\init() method may fail and return one of the following non-zero errors:
+The DbEnv::set_memory_init() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

-If the method was called after DB\ENV->open() (page 271) was called; or if an invalid flag value or parameter was specified.
+If the method was called after DbEnv::open() (page 286) was called; or if an invalid flag value or parameter was specified.